Permissions Policy reports

 Permissions-Policy: geolocation=(), fullscreen=(), camera=(self "https://www.michalspacek.com"), midi=*

-The Report-To response header:
+The Reporting-Endpoints response header:

 Try getting the current location of the device